This coconut flour pie crust recipe will help you enjoy the holidays while eating healthier desserts this year!

 Of course, today we’re talking specifically about coconut flour pie crust, and that’s going to help us keep our carbs under control this Thanksgiving and Christmas.

-While I totally get that holidays are diet splurges, there’s not reason not to go a bit healthier route when you have a recipe that tastes delicious like this.
+While I totally get that holidays are diet splurges, there’s no reason not to take a bit of a healthier route when you have a recipe that tastes delicious like this.

 This way, my slice of pecan pie won’t carry 2 servings of white flour underneath it.
 Kind of like coconut flour pizza crust – you still get the splurge of pizza, but with fewer carbs.

 There’s just one main catch with coconut flour pie crust – it’s harder to make it pretty.
 To be honest, I’ve only met with one pretty and tasty gluten-free pie crust recipe that rolled out and crimped well, and I soon learned that I don’t have the patience even for that.

 While you can roll out this dough between two sheets of parchment paper, and flip it over into a pan, be aware that the lack of gluten and starch make it really easy to break.

 In my opinion, you’re just better off pressing it into the pan, the way you would with the quick and easy gluten-free pie crust recipe.